emotechlab/griffin-lim/tutorial/README.md

 amplitude of different sine waves we'd compose to recreate that signal.
 Below it is the phase, this is the offset in time we'd apply to those same sine waves.

-A Short Time Fourier Transform (STFT) is a fourier transform ran on overlapping windows so we can look at the frequency information of smaller localised slices of time instead of the frequency information for the entire audio signal.
+A Short Time Fourier Transform (STFT) is a discrete fourier transform ran on overlapping windows so we can look at the frequency information of smaller localised slices of time instead of the frequency information for the entire audio signal.